 Vasculitis Causes and Risk Factors

-Vasculitis occurs when your aneurysm.hurts your blood vessels by mistake.
-What causes this to happen is not fully known, but when it occurs, your blood vessels swell and can narrow or close off.
+Vasculitis is an unexpected response by your body’s immune system that causes it to attack your blood vessels.
+What causes vasculitis is not fully known, but when it does occur, your blood vessels may narrow or close off as the vessel walls get thicker.
 Rarely, the blood vessel wall may weaken, causing it to expand or bulge.
-This bulge is known as an
+This bulge is known as an aneurysm.

 What are the risk factors for vasculitis?

-Vasculitis can happen at any age.
-However, some types of vasculitis are more common among people of certain ages.
+Vasculitis can develop at any age.
+However, some types of vasculitis are more common among people at particular ages.

-- Buerger’s disease usually affects men younger than 45 who smoke or have smoked.
+- Buerger’s disease usually affects men younger than age 45 who smoke or have smoked.

 - IgA vasculitis is diagnosed more often in children than adults.

-- Giant cell arteritis affects adults 50 years and older and is most common in people who are in their 70s and 80s.
+- Giant cell arteritis affects adults age 50 and older and is most common in people who are in their 70s and 80s.

-- Kawasaki disease affects only children and is most common under the age of 5.
+- Kawasaki disease is most common in children under age 5.

-These types of vasculitis may run in families.
+Certain types of vasculitis, including the following, may run in families:

 - Behçet’s disease